Donut Grow Up

 I also had Sharpies on hand in hot pink, blue, and green, and we added some lines to the balloons to look like sprinkles.
 It was easy, looked great, and it took hardly any time!

-My mom made the cake for the cake smash, and copied a sprinkle idea I had originally seen on Pinterest.
-So easy, so cute, and so perfect to go with the doughnut sprinkles!
+My mom made the cake for the cake smash and copied a sprinkle idea I had originally seen on Pinterest.
+Essentially, we wanted an easy cake that still looked like a donut.
+It turned out so easy, so cute, and so perfect to go with the doughnut sprinkles!
+It looks a little like a donut birthday cake, without much effort!

 This was about as crazy as it got, taking a few bites right out of the cake.
 I’ll take it, and I’m secretly pretty happy I have a fairly tidy boy!